BowenBZ/VR_Fitness_Bike/README.md

 	* DuplicateTerrains.cs: Duplicate terrains according to the parameters
 	* KeyboardControls.cs: Detect the input
 	* ControlHub.cs: Contains all the variable related to the movement of bike
+	* UdpControl.cs: Control the receive and send functions of UDP
 * Road: Unit of road
 * Terrain: Unit of terrain
 * Bike